 A study done in the Annals of Internal Medicine illustrates the lack of medication adherence and the subsequent ramifications in the United States:

 - 50% of medications for chronic disease are not taken correctly.

-- Lack of medication adherence leads to 125,000 deaths and 10% of hospitalizations each year.
+- Lack of medication adherence causes approximately 125,000 deaths and 10% of hospitalizations each year.

-Sign up for mail order pharmacies.
-Medications can now be shipped right to your door, eliminating the need to travel to your pharmacy.
+If you have trouble remembering to get your prescriptions filled, sign up for a mail order pharmacy.
+Medications can now be shipped right to your door, eliminating the need to visit the pharmacy in person.
 Many insurance plans offer this for their members.

 Need help staying on track with your prescription medications?
 You can set medication reminders on your smartphone or download a medication app.
 This Wired article has tips for getting started.